A ROS multi-ontology references services: OWL reasoners and application prototyping issues: System's Architecture

 The core library, referred to as AMOR, contains a \emph{map} of instantiated ontologies, where the \emph{key} is a unique name identifier used to access the corresponding ontology in a thread-safe manner.
-AMOR provides several common operations, such as those to create individuals, assign their properties, make them disjointed and classify them, just to name a few.
-Furthermore, AMOR ensures complete accessibility to the OWL API features for compatibility and extendability purposes.
-For example, AMOR allows for invoking reasoning tasks by specifying its \texttt{OWLReasoner} \emph{factory}, i.e., the unique package of its Java implementation, which assures compatibility with all OWL reasoners.
+AMOR provides several common operations, such as those to create individuals, assign their properties, make them disjointed and classify them, to name a few.
+Furthermore, AMOR ensures complete accessibility to the OWL API\footnote{\url{http://owlapi.sourceforge.net}.} features for compatibility and extendability purposes.
+For example, AMOR allows for invoking reasoners by specifying their \texttt{OWLReasoner} \emph{factory}, i.e., the unique package of its Java implementation, which assures compatibility with all OWL reasoners.

-In the current implementation, we interface several properties that are useful to tune the AMOR behavior, e.g., the buffering of the manipulations or a continuous reasoner update, using the standard ROS Parameter Server, as well as parameters for debugging purposes such as toggling a Graphical User Interface (GUI) for visualising ontology states.
+In the current implementation, we interface several properties that are useful to tune the AMOR behaviour, e.g., the buffering of the manipulations or a continuous reasoner update, using the standard ROS Parameter Server, as well as parameters for debugging purposes such as toggling a Graphical User Interface (GUI) for visualising ontology states on-line.